phantomcyber/splunk-soar-sdk/docs/getting_started.md

 ## Actions philosophy

 Apps (aka Connectors) in Splunk SOAR are extensions that enrich the platform functionality.
-Each app provides a new set of actions that can used for the security investigation (also automated one, when used in playbooks).
+Each app provides a new set of actions that can be used for the security investigation (also automated one, when used in playbooks).
 Usually, a single app adds actions for one specific tool or 3rd party service (e.g. whois lookup or geolocation).